yasiryagi/helpdesk/roles/council-members/README.md

 Jsgenesis will then review and grade the Deliverable as such.
 This can result in a reward anywhere between nothing (failed), or everything (full score), and the fiat pool will be increased accordingly.

-It may be that this reward is smaller than what was rewarded to the Submitter.
+It may be that this reward is smaller than that which was rewarded to the Submitter.
 This will cost the token holders, and one would expect the Council to be punished.

 #### Councils Role
-As seen in the workflow, the Councils role in the Community KPIs is substantial.
+As seen in the workflow, the Council's role in the Community KPIs is substantial.
 They will work as the Project Managers, and are at the end held accountable for the quality of the Deliverable they submit for grading.
-These tasks may be a part of the Councils KPI directly, but the efficiency, creativity, rules, workflow, speed and outcome of the process will anyway be part of the Jsgenesis Council voting process.
+These tasks may be a formal part of the Councils KPI directly, but the efficiency, creativity, rules, workflow, speed and outcome of the process will anyway be part of the Jsgenesis Council voting process.

 To avoid making this longer than necessary, and hopefully let a system emerge naturally, no examples are included.